Explicit bounds from the Alon-Boppana theorem: Introduction

 In fact, one can calculate $c$ explicitly from Theorem \ref{thm:QABT} by taking any $v(k, z) < C(k, \epsilon)^{-1}$, where $z = (2 - \epsilon) \sqrt{k - 1}$.
 In \S\ref{sec:ProofOfABT} of this paper, we sketch a proof of Theorem \ref{thm:QABT} and describe how one can extract explicit bounds for $v(k, z)$.
-We carry out the analysis necessary to extract explicit estimates in \S\ref{sec:Explicit}, which allows us to prove several classification theorems for finite graphs with small $\mu_1$.
-For example, our results give the following.
+Our methods lead to the following theorem.